Ofsted’s new inspection framework is now delivering across the country. What can providers expect?

 FE Week reported on one provider who had undergone an inspection under the new Framework.
 The inspectors, said John Deaville, managing director of Woodspeen Training, spent most of their time talking to teachers to assess impact, rather than conducting lesson observations or looking at the paperwork.

 “It was a real focus on what have you done for these people, not just did they get a piece of paper and a qualification, and that was hugely different,” said Deaville.

 “The focus on a quality curriculum and ensuring learners are properly prepared for further study or employment is absolutely right, and a qualitative improvement from focusing on outcomes.
 No provider offering a quality product should fear the new Inspection Framework.

-“At MWS, all our efforts are focused on helping providers deliver that quality product – one that also helps keep learners on track and helps manage Ofsted compliance.
+“At MWS, all our efforts aim to help providers deliver that quality product – and that also helps keep learners on track and supports the management of Ofsted compliance.
 We would welcome a call from any provider who wants to improve performance for their business and learners.”

 What do you think about Ofsted’s new inspection framework?
 Tweet us!